 500px: 500px has emerged as a top quality photo hosting site.
 The photos are generally qualitatively better than those on other sites.
 I’ve found that the location data is usually accurate and the 500px interface is cleaner than Flickr’s.

 Youtube & Vimeo: Youtube and Vimeo have countless thousands of videos between them, and it’s worth searching their archives for sites and locations at a destination.
 I generally find some helpful videos, some of which are professionally done for tourism sites.
+(I’ve noticed that RVers are great resources on YouTube.)
 While the videos can provide helpful information, few people narrate what they’re recording, so it can be difficult to determine exactly where they are.
 Still, it’s worth a visit.
 (There are thousands of useful videos on photography, too.)
 There are many other photo-hosting sites out in the wild, but the ones I’ve listed reliably provide me with ideas and, perhaps more importantly, inspiration.

 There are thousands of photography websites, probably hundreds of thousands when you consider personal blogs.
 I will only suggest a few that I have found consistently useful.

 Outdoor Photographer: Outdoor Photographer Magazine is available in print, electronically, and the print content eventually shows up on its web site.
 There are good articles and images of locations.
 Worth checking out.